1996 Croatian Indoors – Singles

-The 1996 Croatian Indoors singles was an event of the 1996 Croatian Indoors tennis tournament played on indoor carpet courts at the Dom Sportova in Zagreb in Croatia and was part of the World Series of the 1996 ATP Tour.
+The 1996 Croatian Indoors – Singles was an event of the 1996 Croatian Indoors tennis tournament played on indoor carpet courts at the Dom Sportova in Zagreb in Croatia and was part of the World Series of the 1996 ATP Tour.
 The tournament ran from 29 January through 4 February 1996.
-The singled draw comprised 32 players and eight of them were seeded.
+The singles draw comprised 32 players and eight of them were seeded.
 First-seeded Goran Ivanišević won the singles title after a win in the final 3–6, 6–3, 6–2 against unseeded Cédric Pioline.